 - Good insulative, with a breakdown voltage of up to 2,000 V5.
 Good abrasion resistance: The maximum abrasion resistance index of the 2% aluminum alloy is 3.5 mg per 1,000 turns.
 The abrasion indexes of other alloys should not exceed 1.5 mg per 1,000 turns

 - No toxicity, and no harm to humans.
 The electrochemical process of anodic oxide coating treatment used for production is harmless, so hard anodized aluminum alloys are used for some products to meet the environmental protection requirements in a lot of industrial machines.

 Technical Keypoints and Application Scope of Hard Anodizing

-In conclusion, how to guarantee both quality and the hardness of CNC aluminum components is a machining method hard to handle.
-It is not difficult for a custom CNC milling aluminum parts manufacturer with rich experience but very hard for a manufacturer that just starts up or has insufficient experience.
+In conclusion, to guarantee both the quality and the hardness of CNC aluminum components is a machining method hard to handle.
+It is not difficult for a custom CNC milling aluminum parts manufacturer with rich experience but very hard for a manufacturer that just started up or has insufficient experience.